MicrosoftDocs/PowerShell-Docs/developer/format/selectionsetname-element-for-entryselectedby-for-controls-for-configuration-format.md

 ---
 # SelectionSetName Element for EntrySelectedBy for Controls for Configuration (Format)

-Specifies a set of .NET Framework types that use this definition of the control.
+Specifies a set of .NET types that use this definition of the control.
 This element is used when defining a common control that can be used by all the views in the formatting file.

 Configuration Element (Format)
 Controls Element of Configuration (Format)